taranarmo/matlab-ptv-docker/README.md

+[MATLAB package](https://github.com/s-simoncelli/ptv) by Stefano Simoncelli packed into Docker container (to ease dependencies handling as it required OpenCV of old specific version) and with small fixes in the code.
+New package code can be found [here](https://github.com/taranarmo/matlab-particle-tracking-stereo-camera-setup).

+# Preparation

 On host machine you will need MATLAB with several toolboxes along with toolkit for access to GPU from Docker (package requires GUI to run correctly) or you can check how to install matlab inside docker as it shown [here](https://github.com/mathworks-ref-arch/matlab-dockerfile) and you can take a look on [Dockerfile code](https://github.com/mathworks-ref-arch/container-images/) by Mathworks.

+## Matlab

 List of MATLAB toolboxes (not all might be required though):

     product.Bioinformatics_Toolbox